-The American College of Allergy, Asthma, and Immunology says there is “no relationship” to consuming a large quantity of food and developing an allergy.
 Adult-onset food allergies are rare, but they do exist.
-However, the allergies are caused by other medical factors, meaning you shouldn’t worry about eating your way to an allergy or sensitivity.
+However, food allergies are caused by medical factors and not the foods you eat, meaning you shouldn’t worry about "eating your way" to an allergy or sensitivity.

 Food allergies and sensitivities make it hard to know what you can eat.
 But, before you resign yourself to a bland diet, there are a few steps you can take to make sure you correctly diagnose your situation and make changes that will help you feel better -- rather than following misinformation that can do more harm than good.